motorcycle destinations

 End: Harrosburg

-Starting out in Harrodsburg, you can check out the natural scenery at the Old Fort Harrod State Park which is a replica of a settlement during the 18th century.
-If you consider yourself a history enthusiast, you can visit Shaker Village of Pleasant Hill.
+Starting in Harrodsburg, you can check out the natural scenery at the Old Fort Harrod State Park which is a replica of a settlement during the 18th century.
+If you consider yourself a history enthusiast, you can visit the Shaker Village of Pleasant Hill.

 Heading towards the northern half, you should be able to see the Anderson Dean Community Park in the distance.
 Much of your surroundings will include cattle farms, tobacco fields, and small country communities.
 As you travel along the curving roads and elevation changes, make sure to watch out for any farm animals, bicyclists, and farm equipment from crossing the road.